Keeping in Touch Scheme

 - Access to up to 15 hours of Directorate commissioned Lifelong Learning courses each calendar year during the KITS period at the published rate and subject to availability.
 These courses will be identified with reference to the Personal Development Plan

 - Access to the dental reference library at the Dental Education and Training Centre at Bourne House.

-Conditions of Membership of the scheme:
+Conditions of Membership of the Scheme:

-- DCP applicants must have worked in a dental practice providing NHS dental services in the Directorate area for a minimum of one year prior to applying to join the Scheme
+- DCP applicants must have worked in a dental practice providing NHS dental services in the Directorate area for a minimum of one year prior to applying to join the scheme.

-- All applicants must be able to demonstrate a commitment to NHS dental practice for at least three days per week for a minimum of one year prior to applying to join the Scheme
+- Applicants must state their intention to return to NHS primary care dental practice at a date in the future; all applicants must be able to demonstrate having had a commitment to NHS dental practice for at least three days per week for a minimum of one year prior to applying to join the Scheme.

-- Scheme members may not undertake any paid dental activity whilst members of the Scheme without the prior written permission of the Postgraduate Dental Dean
+- Scheme members may not undertake any paid dental activity whilst members of the Scheme, without the prior written permission of the Postgraduate Dental Dean.

-- The Directorate reserves the right to withdraw the Scheme, in whole or in part, at any time
+- The Directorate reserves the right to withdraw the Scheme, in whole or in part, at any time.

-- The Directorate reserves the right to refuse or terminate membership of the Scheme, at its sole discretion
+- The Directorate reserves the right to refuse or terminate membership of the Scheme, at its sole discretion.

 - The Directorate reserves the right to alter or amend the conditions and requirements at any time.
-Where possible, advance notice of any changes will be given to Scheme members
+Where possible, advance notice of any changes will be given to Scheme members.